soulcloude00/crestadel/README.md

-# 🏙️ PropFi (Crestadel)
+# 🏙️ Crestadel

 **Real World Asset Tokenization on Cardano**

-PropFi is a cutting-edge decentralized application (DApp) that bridges the gap between real estate and blockchain technology.
-Built on **Cardano** and leveraging **Hydra** for Layer 2 scaling, PropFi allows users to invest in fractionalized real estate assets with near-instant settlement and negligible fees.
+Crestadel is a cutting-edge decentralized application (DApp) that bridges the gap between real estate and blockchain technology.
+Built on **Cardano** and leveraging **Hydra** for Layer 2 scaling, Crestadel allows users to invest in fractionalized real estate assets with near-instant settlement and negligible fees.

 ---